wolsty7/node-red-contrib-azureiotc2d/README.md

 # azureiotc2d
-*detailed instructions to come!
+Azure IoT Hub - Send a Cloud to Device message

-Node to send Azure IoT C2D messages
+Inputs

-This is a node-red node to send Cloud to Device messages from a node-red flow.
+msg.payload is used as the payload of the sent message.

-The content of ´{msg.payload} will be sent to the device specified in the node.
+The deviceid used can be configured in the node or, if left blank, can be set by msg.deviceid.